Contact:

 Partial deconstruction at the building edge

 At the edge, precision comes before speed.
 Concrete demolition shear enables controlled crushing of concrete with integrated separation of reinforcement.
 This keeps edge bearings and safety elements effective.
-In confined conditions, hydraulic splitter minimize vibrations because material is released by splitting pressure rather than impact.
+In confined conditions, hydraulic splitters minimize vibrations because material is released by splitting pressure rather than impact.

 Reinforcement and section cutting